Chesapeake Bay: Depletion of oysters

 While the bay's salinity is ideal for oysters and the oyster fishery was at one time the bay's most commercially viable, the population has in the last fifty years been devastated.
 Maryland once had roughly 200000 acre of oyster reefs.
 In 2008 there were about 36000 acre.
 It has been estimated that in pre-colonial times, oysters could filter the entirety of the bay in about 3.3 days; by 1988 this time had increased to 325 days.
 The harvest's gross value decreased 88% from 1982 to 2007.
 One report suggested the bay had fewer oysters in 2008 than 25 years earlier.
 The primary problem is overharvesting.
 Lax government regulations allow anyone with a license to remove oysters from state-owned beds, and although limits are set, they are not strongly enforced.
 The overharvesting of oysters has made it difficult for them to reproduce, which requires close proximity to one another.
 A second cause for the oyster depletion is that the drastic increase in human population caused a sharp increase in pollution flowing into the bay.
 The bay's oyster industry has also suffered from two diseases: MSX and Dermo.

 The depletion of oysters has had a particularly harmful effect on the quality of the bay.
 Oysters serve as natural water filters, and their decline has further reduced the water quality of the bay.
 Water that was once clear for meters is now so turbid that a wader may lose sight of his feet while his knees are still dry.

 Institutional responses to pollution problems

 Concern about the increasing discoveries of bay pollution problems, and of the institutional challenges of organizing bay restoration programs over a large geographical area, led to Congress directing the US Environmental Protection Agency (EPA) to take a greater role in studying the scientific and technical aspects of the problems beginning in the late 1970s.
 The agency conducted its research over a seven-year period and published a major report in 1983.
 The report stated that the bay was an "ecosystem in decline" and cited numerous instances of declines in the populations of oysters, crabs, freshwater fish and other wildlife.

 The growing concerns about pollution also prompted the legislatures of Maryland and Virginia to establish the Chesapeake Bay Commission, an advisory body, in 1980.
 The commission consults with the state legislatures and executive agencies, as well as Congress, about environmental, economic and social issues related to the bay.

 As an initial follow-up to the EPA report, the Chesapeake Bay Commission and EPA developed the Chesapeake Bay Agreement in 1983.
-The agreement was signed by the by the governors of Maryland, Virginia and Pennsylvania; the Mayor of the District of Columbia; and the EPA Administrator.
+The agreement was signed by the governors of Maryland, Virginia and Pennsylvania; the Mayor of the District of Columbia; and the EPA Administrator.
 The parties agreed to: